radiomix/jenkins-ami/README.md

  + erlang process `epmd` by hand

 ### Usage
-Run the two shell scripts with a period in this orde:
+#### Bundling an Instance backed AMI
+To bundle and register an Instance backed AMI, run the two shell scripts:
 ```
 $source aws-tools.sh
 $source bundle_intance.sh
 ```
+Save the log file `bundle-2015-04-24-10-37-19.log` to remeber AWS parameters.
 We recommend the following parameter during a `bundle_instance.sh` run:

 **virtualization type `paravirtual`**